ravindraogg/100daysoflearning_Python/README.md

 ### Question 2
 Wite a program to find the occurance of '$' in an string.

+## Day 5: List & Tuples

+### Topics Covered
+1. List
+2. Tuples
+3. Practice Questions

+### Learning Objectives
+- Understand and implement Python lists and tuples.

+### List
+- A data structure in Python that is a mutable, or changeable, ordered sequence of elements.

+### Tuple
+- A data structure in Python which is immutable, or unchangable, ordered sequence of element.

+### Practice Question

+- Question 1
+  Adding movie list from user!!

+        movie = []
+        movie.append(input("Enter first Movie Name: "))
+        movie.append(input("Enter Second Movie Name: "))
+        movie.append(input("Enter Third Movie Name: "))
+        print(movie)

+- Question 2
+  1. Count the number of students with the "A" grade in the following tuple and store the tuple in a list and sort them from A to D: tuple = ("C","B","A","A","C","D","A") print(tuple.count("A"))

+  2. Store the above tuple in a list and sort them from A to D list1 = list(tuple) list1.sort() print(list1)

 # Stay tuned for more updates as I continue my learning journey!